Skip to content

 While it seems obvious, ensuring that your written contract contains the correct details is a step many often miss.
 Having the correct name and address is crucial, especially if you need to issue a notice for breach of contract or a notice of termination in the future.

 Similarly, making sure you have the correct business names will assist in ensuring that the contract is properly signed and executed.
+If you are contracting with an Australian company, the contract should also include their Australian Business Number (ABN) or Australian Company Number (ACN).
 If the right party has not signed the contract, you may not be able to use it later.
 You should also confirm that the execution blocks are appropriate for each party.

 2. Review Parties’ Obligations